AlexanderHolmes0/AlexanderHolmes0/README.md

 # Hi there, I'm Alex 👋

 I'm a data analytics student with a passion for building Shiny web apps and exploring the fascinating world of machine learning.
 Welcome to my GitHub page!
-Here you'll find a collection of my projects, from data cleaning and visualization to predictive modeling and deep learning.
+Here you'll find a collection of my projects, from data cleaning and visualization to predictive modeling and web sraping.

 ## 💻 Notable Projects